-The average growth of electricity consumption in Georgia has been 5.7% over the last ten years.
-The Group is investing in renewable energy to respond the growing demand by developing hydro power plants, wind power plants across Georgia.
+The average growth of electricity consumption in Georgia has been 5.3% over the last 10 years.
+The Group is investing in renewable energy to respond to growing demand by developing hydro and wind power plants across Georgia.
 As of 31 December 2019, the renewable energy business operates HPPs and wind farms of 91MW installed capacity and, in addition, has a pipeline of up to 350MW capacity hydro and wind power plants.
 The Group’s involvement in the renewable energy business supports the country’s sustainable growth.

 SPONSORSHIP AND CHARITY

-Our water utility business managed by GGU regularly runs charitable activities for the social service agency, Child and Environment, and international humanitarian network, Catharsis, in Tbilisi.
+Our water utility business, managed by GGU, regularly runs charitable activities for the social service agency, Child and Environment, and international humanitarian network, Catharsis, in Tbilisi.
 The water utility business covers the annual water supply expenses for Child and Environment, the agency that cares for homeless children and children with disabilities.
 Twice a year, GGU sponsors the project “Dinner for Everyone”, which is organised by Catharsis for approximately 3,000 people.

 In 2018, the renewable energy business, managed by GGU, implemented several social projects supporting education, tourism and sports in Mestia, Svaneti region.
 Tourism is the most important source of income for thelocal population in Mestia.
-For the purposes of tourism development in the region, our renewable energy business is arranging training for family-owned hotels to assist the owners and managers in improving their services, and attracting more visitors.
+For the purpose of tourism development in the region, our renewable energy business is arranging training for family-owned hotels to assist the owners and managers in improving their services, and attracting more visitors.

 Promoting and Enhancing Access to Education

 As a leader in the industry, our P&C insurance business, managed through Aldagi, is responsible for insurance education, not only in terms of professional development, but also informing the younger generation about insurance and its role in society.
 Aldagi employees frequently attend university events delivering information about insurance in general, insurance products and principles.
 Aldagi has developed a unique professional development programme to give various stakeholders and interested employees a deeper understanding of the industry.

 Promoting and Enhancing Healthy Lifestyle